tomdalling/tomdalling.com/input/posts/2012-11-24_01-getting-started-in-xcode-and-visual-cpp.markdown

 throw errors if no VAO is bound.
 Here are some quotes from the [OpenGL 3.2 core profile specification][]:

-> All state related to the deﬁnition of data used by the vertex processor is
+> All state related to the definition of data used by the vertex processor is
 > encapsulated in a vertex array object.

 > The currently bound vertex array object is used for all commands which modify